wp-plugins/relevanssi/readme.txt

 * Improved spelling correction in "Did you mean?" suggestions.
 * Multisite support.
 * Search and index user profiles.
+* Search and index taxonomy term pages (categories, tags, custom taxonomies).
 * Assign weights to post types.
+* Adjust weights manually with a filter hook.
 * Highlighting search terms for visitors from external search engines.
+* Export and import settings.
+* Disable indexing of post content and post titles with a simple filter hook.

 = Relevanssi in Facebook =
 You can find [Relevanssi in Facebook](http://www.facebook.com/relevanssi).